 - St. Paul

 The company also distributes its products outside the U.S., mainly to China and Japan.
-The company also claims to commit to the environment and sustainable fishing.
+It claims to be committed to the environment and sustainable fishing.

 Trident History